 When well implemented, monitoring user activity can help companies increase profitability, improve customer experience, boost employee retention, and promote healthier workplaces.

-By capturing exactly what users are doing, employee monitoring systems become productivity tools that deliver more focused management insights, help leaders make the changes that re-engage teams, cut costs, boost productivity, reduce internal security risks, and ultimately change the way business is done both in and out of the office.
+By capturing exactly what users are doing, employee monitoring systems become tools that deliver more focused management insights, help leaders make the changes that re-engage teams, cut costs, boost productivity, reduce internal security risks, and ultimately change the way business is done both in and out of the office.

 Cybersecurity incidents caused by insider threats are on the rise, and security experts warn that many of the biggest risks of data loss and breaches are caused by human error.